knative/test-infra/scripts/README.md

     - Assign read/write permissions to the user/Service Principle that will be used, see [here](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth).
 If you see 404s when you run the release script, you likely havent set permissions correctly.

 #### Configure tests
 Automated azure support for running integration tests (ie AKS setup etc.) has not tested.
 The `--test-args` flag can be used to restrict presubmit testing to unit and build tests only.
+Or `--skip-test` can be used to skip all tests.

 Example command to publish Knative Serving to Azure:
 ```